I hope you can tell me if you think taking Olive Leaf Extract while breastfeeding is safe.

 Comments for Olive Leaf Extract While Breastfeeding

 Olive leaf extract is often used instead of an antibiotic, especially while breastfeeding.
-Olive leaf extract is non-toxic and is even given to older children in smaller amounts...they just don't like the taste too much.
-It is definitely safe to take while breastfeeding, and I don't think it has anything to do with your baby's weight.
+Olive leaf extract is non-toxic and is even given to older children in smaller amounts...they don't like the taste too much.
+It is safe to take while breastfeeding, and I don't think it has anything to do with your baby's weight.

 Other uses of olive leaf extract:

 - Respiratory ailments.

 - It is used to combat yeast infection in the gut.

 - Used to combat fever, colds, and flu.

 - Helps to maintain a healthy blood sugar level and cholesterol level.

 If your baby's weight stays on the same centile line, they won't be too concerned about it as long as he grows steadily.
 They will monitor you closely for a while to ensure that his length and head circumference stay within the same growth pattern as the weight.
 Don't worry too much about this.
 He is probably just a little smaller than the average baby his age.